xiaoxiae/videos/04-perfect-graphs/SCRIPT.md

-# Introduction (Introduction TODO)
+# Introduction (Introduction)
-Perfect graphs are certaion graphs with various special properties, notably that many algorithms that are NP complete on a general graph can be solved on them efficiently.
-They include many graph families, notably TODO.
+Perfect graphs are certain type of graphs with various interesting properties, most notably that many algorithms that are NP complete on a general graph can be solved efficiently on a perfect one.

 There exist various characterizations of perfect graphs.
 The one that we'll be focusing on in this video is the weak perfect graph theorem, proved in 1972 by László Lovász.